 Imagina que tu hija embarazada y su marido hayan sido secuestrados en plena noche por hombres armados que se los llevan en un auto sin matrícula.
 Los buscas frenéticamente durante años, hasta enterarte por boca de testigos …

 Video oral histories with Japanese Americans who were students during World War II and their first-hand accounts of being incarcerated and leaving internment camps to attend college.
 These interviews also document the impact that these students’ wartime experiences had on their later commitments to certain causes and organizations such …

 Dr. Mercedes Agulló y Cobo, Spanish historian, has served as director of the Museos Municipales de Madrid and over the course of her illustrious career has produced important scholarly reference works in the historiography of the book, painting, sculpture and theater.

 Welcome to the Open Archives Digital Collections of the University of Massachusetts Boston's Joseph P. Healey Library.

-'s many collections, activities and resources here in the Open Archives: Digital Collections, and through postings of events, project and activities on our blog, Open Archives Blog, and through the Massachusetts Studies social network.
+We invite you to explore our collections, activities and resources here in the Open Archives Digital Collections site, through postings of events, project and activities on our Open Archives Blog, and through the Massachusetts Studies social network.
 Your participation and feedback in all of these are welcome.